Vivicorp-AWS/cdk-lab-rds/README.md

 ## Todos

+1. Use environment variable to choose which RDS engine to be deployed.
+Options: MySQL, MariaDB, PostgreSQL
-1. Create another security group to be used on Glue Jobs to connect RDS
+2. Create another security group to be used on Glue Jobs to connect RDS
   * Create a new inbound rule in RDS's security group, with settings:
     * Type: MySQL (so the protocal and port range will sutomatically be assigned to TCP, 3389)
     * Source: this security group
-2. Create a new inbound rule in RDS's security group, with settings:
+3. Create a new inbound rule in RDS's security group, with settings:
     * Type: MySQL (so the protocal and port range will sutomatically be assigned to TCP, 3389)
     * Source: EC2's default security group
+4. Create a Lambda Function to preinstall the sample data